-Normally during inhalation and exhalation, the chest wall and diaphragm are in phase and displace-expand and contract-at the same time.
+Normally during inhalation and exhalation, the chest wall and diaphragm are in phase, whereby they expand and contract synchronously.
 The chest and abdomen respiratory signal display is said to be in paradox when the two signal displays are out of phase and no longer synchronized.
 The chest and abdominal respiratory effort signals are typically analyzed to determine how close to paradox the chest and abdomen are.